 What is a Civil bill and County Court judgment in Northern Ireland?

-If you can’t pay a creditor they may take legal action against you in the form of a County Court judgment (CCJ).
-A CCJ is an order made by the court instructing you to pay your debts.
+If you cannot pay the people you owe, they may take legal action against you in the form of a County Court judgment (CCJ).
+The first stage of getting a CCJ is a civil bill.
+This is an order made by the court telling you to pay your debts.

-You’ll be told how much you owe, how to pay and the deadline to pay.
-It’s important you respond by the deadline given or the debt could be passed to the Enforcement of Judgements Office (EJO) to collect.
+You must respond by this date.
+If you do not, the debt could be passed to the Enforcement of Judgements Office (EJO) to collect.

 Received a civil bill and need advice?